csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 send the flag in a subsequent connection from the client.
 \[EDNOTE: There is a challenge with this in that the server needs to keep track of failed client connections.\]

-The 0xTBD2 flag can only be sent in a CertificateRequest message and the Certificate response message from the client.
-Endpoints that receive a 0xTBD2 flag with avalue of 1 in any other handshake message MUST generate a fatal illegal_parameter alert.

 # Security Considerations